mherbold/IRSDKSharper/README.md

 # IRSDKSharper
 Alternative C# implementation of the iRacing SDK.
 I created this project because I was frustrated with the performance and features of IRSDKSharp.
+If you find any bugs or have any questions or feedback or ideas or whatever, please feel free to open up a new issue!

 # How to use it
 Here is an example basic project to demonstrate how to set up and use IRSDKSharper.